Over the decades, Forest plans morph to include greater threat of wildfire

 I thought about that when considering plans for Pike National Forest — recent plans, and those from 50 years ago.

-Just about a year ago in a meeting at Ute Pass Cultural Center in Woodland Park, I asked Pikes Peak District Ranger Oscar Martinez about any specific areas of concern as it pertains to the threat of wildfire.
+In 2014 in a meeting at Ute Pass Cultural Center in Woodland Park, I asked Pikes Peak District Ranger Oscar Martinez about any specific areas of concern as it pertains to the threat of wildfire.

 He tabbed the Upper Monument Creek landscape.